tribster702/tea-cozy/README.md

 # Tea Cozy
-One of my first HTML and CSS projects jjhgfhjgf
+One of my first HTML and CSS projects for the Codecademy full-stack curriculum.